mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 Thus, write state scripts to output diagnostics information to standard error, especially in case of a failure (exit code 1).
 Note that the maximum size of the log is 10KiB per state script.
-The client truncates anything above this size, before it is sent to the server to save bandwidth.
+The client truncates anything above this size, before it sending it to the server to save bandwidth.

 ## Example use cases

 It is up to you to build the state-scripts to suit your needs.
-Mender state-scripts are designed to put as few limitations on the end-user as possible.
+Mender designed state-scripts to put as few limitations on the end-user as possible.
 For inspiration, some well-known user-cases are listed below for inspiration.

 <!--AUTOVERSION: "mender/tree/%"/ignore-->
 You can find the code examples in the [Mender client source